kparc/kcc/README.md

 **Practice:**

 1. take another good look at the code of `qs` function
-2. retrace the steps of the analysis we did together
+2. retrace the steps of the code analysis
-3. in a new k session, try to reproduce `qs` from scratch
+3. in a new k session, reproduce `qs` from scratch

 It sounds much harder than it really is.
 It might take more than one attempt, but you will be amazed how fast you will get there.
 However, before